AntonStrand/dynamic-reposition/README.md

 Dynamic Reposition
 ==================

-Make it easy to resize a object without having to manually move all the content to keep the margins
+Make it easy to resize an object without having to manually move all the content to keep the margins